Yes, to grow muscle you have to train hard. But does that also mean that you have to train every set to the limit – that is, to failure?

 Do you have to train your sets, for optimal muscle growth, to the point of muscle failure?
 Or is it better to stay a bit away from that, by leaving a few reps ‘in the tank’ (ie by training with Reps In Reserve)?
 The answer to these questions is not so simple and certainly not black and white: training to muscle failure is perhaps the most controversial topic in natural bodybuilding.

-Opponents believe that training everything until muscle failure creates a disproportionate fatigue, which is at the expense of your recovery capacity and thus of the quality of the rest of your training(s).
-Their alternative: if you train with RIR, you create slightly fewer stimulating repetitions per set, but because there is less fatigue, you can do more (productive) sets, and thus — on balance — create more stimulating repetitions.
+The alternative: if you train with RIR, you create slightly fewer stimulating repetitions per set, but because there is less fatigue, you can do more (productive) sets, and thus — on balance — achieve more stimulating repetitions.
 And so you will grow more, is the thought.
-In other words: (often) training to muscle failure leads to an unfavorable SFR.

-Another argument against training to muscle failure is that poor technique leads to injuries.
+Another argument against training to muscle failure is that it promotes poor technique and thus injuries.

 On the other hand, training to muscle failure does not appear to be detrimental to muscle growth, at least not in the short term.
-It should also be noted that long-term studies in the bodybuilding field are scarce and it cannot therefore be ruled out that failure training leads to overtraining in the long term.
+It should also be noted that long-term studies in the field of bodybuilding are scarce and it cannot therefore be ruled out that failure training eventually leads to overtraining.
 There is some evidence for that.

 According to Schoenfeld, this issue is mainly about the nuances: